Oral history

 Capturing and presenting community voices is so important for ensuring our collections are representative, diverse and engaging for our visitors.
-I have experience of working on a range of oral history projects.
-These include:

 Metropolitan Police: Recording everyday experiences of police officers and staff for the Met’s heritage service, 2024-26